-Kathleen has funded healthcare for 42 patients in 9 countries.
+Kathleen has funded healthcare for 69 patients in 10 countries.

-Emmanuel is a student from Haiti.
-He lives with his mother and younger sister in a small village in the mountains of southwest Haiti.
-He enjoys going to school and would like to be an engineer.
-Emmanuel has a cardiac condition called rheumatic mitral regurgitation.
-One of the four valves of his heart is damaged due to an infection he suffered earlier in childhood; as a result, it cannot circulate blood through his body effectively.
-Emmanuel will fly to Dominican Republic to receive treatment.
-On May 28, he will undergo cardiac surgery, during which surgeons will remove his damaged valve and implant an artificial replacement.
-Another organization, The Mitral Foundation, is contributing $8,000 to pay for surgery.
-Emmanuel's family also needs help to fund the costs of surgery prep.
+Marvens is a student from Haiti.
+He lives with his parents and three siblings in a neighborhood of Port-au-Prince.
+He enjoys going to school and would like to continue to university and study business in the future.
+Marvens has a cardiac condition called atrial septal defect.
+A hole exists between the two upper chambers of his heart.
+Marvens will fly to Dominican Republic to receive treatment as it is not available within Haiti.
+On November 26th, he will undergo cardiac surgery, during which surgeons will sew a patch over the hole in his heart so that blood can no longer leak through.
+Our medical partner, Haiti Cardiac Alliance, is contributing $8000 to help pay for surgery.
+Marvens's family also needs help to fund the costs of surgery prep.
 The $1,500 bill covers labs, medicines, and checkup and followup appointments.
-It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Emmanuel's family overseas.
-He says, "I am looking forward to this surgery so that I can start school again!"
+It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Marvens's family overseas.
+Marvens wanted to share: "I would like to say thank you to everyone who is helping to heal my heart so that I can be normal and healthy."